pranav-ust/posenet/README.md

 # Pose Net

-Simplified version of ECCV paper (Simple Baselines for Human Pose Estimation and Tracking) which you can use that for your custom files!
+Simplified version of ECCV paper (Simple Baselines for Human Pose Estimation and Tracking) which you can use that for your custom files.
 Extremely fast and easy to use.

 ## Requirements

 Python 3.5+

 Pytorch >= 0.40

 OpenCV 4.0

 CuDA

 ## Usage